teamhart-nl/backend/README.md

 <details>
 <summary>/microcontroller/audiopath</summary>

-Send an audiopath of a file, returns the phoneme breakdown.
+Send an audiopath of a file, fires microcontroller, and return transcription and translation.

 REQUEST: